WINTER ARCTIC CIRCLE TOUR

 Take off for the ultimate Alaskan roadtrip as you venture north on the famed Dalton Highway to reach the Arctic Circle.
-Absorb the immensity of the Alaskan tundra, see the Trans-Alaska Pipeline, and cross over the Yukon River on Airlink’s scenic Arctic Circle Tour.
+Absorb the immensity of the Alaskan tundra, see the Trans-Alaska Pipeline, and cross over the Yukon River on this scenic drive toward the gates of the Arctic.

 After pick up from your Fairbanks hotel, head north towards the Arctic Circle.
 We’ll stop at a local grocery store for food and water before driving across vast and barren stretches of the immense tundra.
 The road loosely follows the Trans-Alaska Pipeline as it snakes its way across the landscape.
 This adventure will last 14 hours.